In this week's case discussion, we look at a case from Dr Terry Harvey featuring a lesion found on...

 Clinical Academic Lead (Back to Base Days) Melbourne Clinical School, The University of Notre Dame

-Honorary Principal Fellow, Department of Anatomy & Neuroscience, The University of Melbourne
+Honorary Principal Fellow Department of Anatomy & Neuroscience, The University of Melbourne

-A/Prof Norman Eizenberg has taught anatomy to medical students (at Melbourne and Monash Universities) and surgical trainees for more than 40 years.
+Associate Professor Norman Eizenberg has taught anatomy to medical students (at Melbourne and Monash Universities) and surgical trainees for more than 40 years.
 His main areas of research and scholarship are in medical education (including student learning of anatomy) and in anatomical variations (including their surgical implications).
 He was awarded an Honorary Fellowship Degree (in 2016) by the Royal Australasian College of Surgeons in recognition of “significant work in anatomy and of contributions to the College” and is currently Anatomy Specialty Editor for the ANZ Journal of Surgery.

-A/Prof Eizenberg’s biggest role is project leader of a comprehensive, interactive learning platform exploring anatomy from multiple perspectives.
+A/Prof Eizenberg’s biggest role was project leader of the recently completed ANATOMEDIA Online which is a comprehensive, interactive learning platform exploring anatomy from multiple perspectives.
 So far, ANATOMEDIA has received four national or international awards, including the Australian Publishers Association "Best teaching & learning package in tertiary education" (in 2008).

 A native Queenslander, Dr Huddy Fuller graduated from the University of Tasmania in 2012, and spent his hospital years in Launceston then Hervey Bay.
 He went on to complete GP Fellowship in NSW, choosing general practice because he believes it is the most important medical speciality for the betterment of people’s lives.